 a.
 So the Levites and all Judah did according to all that Jehoiada the priest commanded: This was an important plan that had to be followed carefully.
 Athaliah was a powerful enemy and many had a vested interest in her corrupt reign.

 c.
-Then they brought out the king’s son: First the king’s son had to be revealed.
-No one could support him and he could not take his rightful throne until he was brought out before the people.
+And they brought out the king’s son: First the king’s son had to be revealed.
+No one could support him, and he could not take his rightful throne, until he was brought out before the people.

 i.
 Deuteronomy 17:18 says that the king should have his own copy of the Scriptures.
 “This is the basis for the British custom of presenting the monarch with a copy of the Bible during the coronation service.”
 (Wiseman)

 f.
 And made him king: The king’s son had to be received.
 He had the royal right to impose his reign, but he instead allowed his rule to be received.

 g.
 Anointed him: The king’s son could never fulfill his office without a divine anointing.

 h.
 And said, “Long live the king!”
 The king’s son received praise once he was recognized as their king.